 One strategy in the new Road Map is educating tribal community members about brain health.
 Native American leaders can readily implement this strategy by using the Association of State and Territorial Health Officials' Healthy Heart, Healthy Brain communication materials on the connection between brain health and heart health.

 Explore public health action against Alzheimer’s

 Learn more about areas essential to addressing Alzheimer's from a public health perspective.

 See Public Health Topics

 (PDF) contains quick and ready media engagement templates to help spread the word about the Road Map for Indian Country.
 The guide includes media templates, sample social media posts, talking points and key facts.

 A Planning Guide

 (PDF) will help public health professionals select Road Map for Indian Country strategies to begin implementation.
 The guide contains easy-to-use worksheets and resources to prioritize, plan and promote Road Map strategies with American Indian and Alaska Native communities.

-To help Native American communities begin the conversation about dementia, three one-page handouts can help start the discussion:
+To help Native American communities begin the conversation about dementia, these one-page handouts can help start the discussion: